 Wow, what a day we had at the first ever State of Digital 2018 conference.
-After a smooth journey down to London from Stafford we ventured onto the underground to Waterloo and trekked to the County Hall next to the famous London Eye.
+After a smooth journey from Stafford to London, we ventured onto the underground to Waterloo and trekked to the County Hall next to the famous London Eye.

 We were greeted by friendly faces at the registration desk to provide us with our name lanyards followed by a merchandise free for all.
 I was particularly happy with the free socks.